Gastroschisis is a birth defect in which an infant's intestines are outside of the body because of a hole in the abdominal wall.

 The condition looks similar to an omphalocele.
 An omphalocele, however, is a birth defect in which the infant's intestine or other abdominal organs protrude through a hole in the belly button area and are covered with a membrane.
 With gastroschisis, there is no covering membrane.

 Abdominal wall defects develop as a baby grows inside the mother's womb.
-During development, the intestine and other organs (liver, bladder, stomach, and ovary or testes) develop outside the body at first and then usually return inside.
-In babies with gastroschisis, the intestine (and sometimes the stomach) remains outside the abdominal wall, without a membrane covering them.
+During development, the intestine and other organs (liver, bladder, stomach, and ovaries, or testes) develop outside the body at first and then usually return inside.
+In babies with gastroschisis, the intestines (and sometimes the stomach) remain outside the abdominal wall, without a membrane covering them.
 The exact cause of abdominal wall defects is not known.

 Babies with gastroschisis usually do not have other related birth defects.

-A gastroschisis can be seen by the health care provider when the baby is born.
+A gastroschisis is usually seen during a prenatal ultrasound.
+It can also be seen when the baby is born.
 There is a hole in the abdominal wall.
 The small intestine is often outside the abdomen near the umbilical cord.
-Other organs that may also be seen are the large intestine, stomach, or gallbladder.
+Other organs that may also be outside the abdomen are the large intestine, stomach, and/or gallbladder.

-If the intestine is damaged, the baby will have problems absorbing food.
+Usually the intestine is irritated by the exposure to amniotic fluid.
+The baby may have problems absorbing food.

 Exams and Tests